 Meta (Facebook) Software Engineer Interview Questions

-Review this list of 86 Meta (Facebook) software engineer interview questions and answers verified by hiring managers and candidates.
+Review this list of 86 Meta (Facebook) Software Engineer interview questions and answers verified by hiring managers and candidates.

 • " Project Overview: Real-Time Risk Management System Objective The goal was to develop a real-time risk management system capable of processing and analyzing large volumes of trading data to provide near-instantaneous risk assessments.
 This system was crucial for enabling traders to make informed decisions while managing their exposure to various market risks in real-time.
 Complexity Factors 1. \\Data Volume and Velocity\\ \\High Throughput:\\ The system needed to ha"